Quick start user guide to Citizen Space

 Pages, Questions and Answer Components

-In Citizen Space, an online survey is made up of pages.
-Each page can contain a number of questions.
-Each question can contain a number of answer components.
+In Citizen Space, a form, survey or event registration activity is made up of pages.
+Each page can contain a number of questions, and each question can contain a number of answer components.

 Structure of questions and answer components on pages.

-To visualise that in practice, below is a Citizen Space survey 'front end' (the bit your public users see).
+To visualise that in practice, below is a Citizen Space activity 'front end' (the bit your public users will access).

 Front end screenshot annotated showing the a survey page with questions and their associated answer components.